CCSBT-Dev/sbtr/README.md

 ## Script for covariance function

-To evaluate the within-cell variabilty in addition to the structural accross-the-grid uncertainty
+To evaluate the within-cell variabilty in addition to the structural accross-the-grid uncertainty.

 ### Preliminaries:
 May need to edit main.tpl so that -est in call to sbtmod is removed